 Develop and distribute informational letters, emails, and Agency website postings for HCBS providers that provide a brief description of changes, as appropriate.

-SOPs shall be reviewed with the Agency no less than semi-annually.
+SOPs shall be reviewed with the Agency no less than annually.

 The Contractor shall collaborate with the Agency and other IME Units to maintain and update provider manuals as necessary.